Lead a Life Group

 1. Invite a Few Friends

-Whether you’re meeting online or 6 feet apart, starting a life group has never been easier!
+Whether you’re meeting together or online, starting a life group has never been easier!
 Just like most things, you won’t know until you try!

 Do you know people who would be interested in meeting regularly?
 It could be your spouse, a relative living abroad, a neighbour, barista or friend.
 A lot of people are just waiting for an invitation!